 Looking for the C major chord scale?
 Then look no further.
 In this article we'll be covering everything you need to know about the key of C, and we'll include a free infographic that you can use to combine chords in the key of C major!

-On a related note, check out our Piano Chord Poster – there’s over 120 chords on 1 sheet & it’s great for practise!
+Highly recommended: check out our Piano Chord Poster – there are over 120 chords on 1 sheet & it’s great for practice!

 What Are The Chords in The C Major Scale?